Positive Psychology Institute for Emerging Adults

 All services are provided in a professional manner and conform to the ethical standards of the American Psychological Association.
 Information will not be released without the informed written consent of the client, except where mandated by law or in life-threatening or abusive situations.

-PPI Workshop Descriptions
+Positive Psychology Institute Workshop Descriptions

 Positive Clinical Psychology

 Nearly 25% of emerging adults are "rudderless."
-They desperately want to succeed.
-But, many spend more time and energy going faster with no direction instead of changing course to align with their mission.
+They desperately want to succeed, but many spend more time and energy going faster with no direction instead of changing course to align with their mission.
 Emerging adults are finding it more difficult today than ever to identify their strengths and learn how to use them in service to others.
 In this workshop, attendees will learn how to find their calling and, more importantly, their mission.
 No more doing what you want to do.
 Start doing what you must do.

 Focusing on and appreciating life's simple aspects helps people create meaningful lives.
 The simple things in life often bring us the most joy, stripping away the nonessential and focusing time and energy on what matters most.
 There are several benefits to practicing simplicity in life, including having less stress and fatigue, achieving a healthy work-life balance, strengthened overall health, improved finances, and learning more about one's self.
 In this workshop, attendees will learn the importance of simplicity and practical tips for how to create lives filled with peace, zest, joy, clarity, and happiness.

 Materialism is a tendency to consider material possessions, image, status, and wealth as central values.
-Those who struggle with materialism might explain love in terms of material items, and value a new car, designer shoes or technological device over friendships.
+Those who struggle with materialism might explain love in terms of material items, and value a new car, designer shoes, or technological device over friendships.
 Highly materialistic individuals tend to believe owning and buying things are essential to achieve life goals such as happiness, success, and desirability; however, they often sideline other important goals and relationships and miss out on personal growth opportunities.
 This workshop will highlight ways to place less emphasis on materialism and more emphasis on meaningful and self-fulfilling aspects of life.

-Unconditional self-acceptance (USA) is a foundation of how you see your worth by acknowledging and accepting yourself unconditionally, rather than rating and negatively judging yourself based on discrete behaviors or attributes.
-This allows us to strive for our goals without self-hatred, shame, or anxiety, giving us the ability to work towards self-betterment in a healthy manner.
-The aim of USA is to stop berating and condoning ourselves when we face challenges and failures, and instead pursue acceptance to allow us to employ positive change, learning and growth.
+Unconditional self-acceptance (USA) is a foundation for how you see your worth by acknowledging and accepting yourself unconditionally, rather than rating and negatively judging yourself based on discrete behaviors or attributes.
+This allows us to strive for our goals without self-hatred, shame, or anxiety, giving us the ability to work toward self-betterment in a healthy manner.
+The aim of USA is to stop berating and condoning ourselves when we face challenges and failures, and instead pursue acceptance to allow us to employ positive change, learning, and growth.
 In this workshop, we will discuss skills to practice more regular USA in all domains and life circumstances in order to help individuals become the best versions of themselves.